Awards and Scholarships

 At any point in the approval process, an approver may forward the Payment Request for additional approvals.
 Once the additional approval has been provided, the Payment Request will resume routing through the workflow.

 By approving the Payment Request, the supervisor is certifying the submitted expenses are in accordance with this policy.
 An approver may delegate the responsibility of approving Payment Requests.
-This responsibility should be delegated to an individual with equal or greater authority.

 1.1.3 Payment Processing